mesosphere-backup/dcos-metrics/collector/README.md

 3. Run `sample-producer` as a task in Marathon, by editing the following JSON config:
   - Set `instances` to the number of instances to run.
 At most one instance will run on each agent node.
 If you have 5 nodes and you launch 6 instances, the 6th instance will stay in an "Unscheduled" state in Marathon.
   - Edit `kafka` in the env to match the name of your deployed Kafka cluster, if needed.
-  - If you want to run the producer on your Public nodes, you must create a separate additional task in Marathon, with a different `id`, which also specifies `"acceptedResourceRoles": [ "slave_public" ]`.
+  - If you want to run the producer on your Public nodes, you must create a separate additional task in Marathon, with a different `id`, which also includes `acceptedResourceRoles": [ "slave_public" ]` in its config.

 ```json
 {